aviupadhyayula/viewbot/README.md

 Viewbot.py
 =========

-A Python script that generates unique, proxy-driven views for any inputted website. uses Selenium to scrape free proxies from providers, then aggregates them and deploys an automated web driver with a rotating IP address.
+A Python script that generates unique, proxy-driven views for any inputted website.
+Uses Selenium to scrape free proxies from providers, then aggregates them and deploys an automated web driver with a rotating IP address.

 Dependencies
 ------------